ppikula/mongooseim-docker/README.md

 `$ docker run -d -t  -p 5222:5222 mongooseim/mongooseim-docker`

-Note that there is the `-t` option also in the background case, without it the `mongooseim debug` shell won't be able to attach to running MongooseIM.
+Note the -t option also for the background case, without it the `mongooseim debug` shell won't be able to attach to running MongooseIM.

 To attach the menstioned debug shell to already running node use: